 When I fight mesmers, I always try to keep my distance.
 Even though the main Greatsword attack does get stronger the further I am, it’s better to take the slightly boosted damage than it is to leave myself close to a mesmer’s phantasms and illusions in case the mesmer uses Mind Wrack to shatter the clones on me for spike damage.
 Distance also helps me avoid the more threatening melee weapons some mesmers use.

 It’s important to know mesmers are very vulnerable to conditions.
 The only tools they have to cleanse them — Arcane Thievery and Null Field — have long cooldowns and are limited in how much they cleanse.

 That also means illusions and phantasms are very vulnerable to conditions.
-I always take advantage of this by making sure my AOEs hit as many clones as possible and by spamming Epidemic.
+I always take advantage of this by making sure my AOEs hit as many clones as possible.
 If done properly, this can take out a lot of clones before they even reach me.

 Another alternative to killing clones is Life Transfer (Death Shroud No. 4).
 It doesn’t do that much single-target damage, but the AOE can take down squishy clones very quickly.

 When a mesmer does use Mind Wrack, it’s very obvious because the clones will stop what they’re doing and begin moving to their target.
 As a condition necromancer, it’s always advisable to kite the clones and kill them (they’re easy to one- or two-shot) or use Death Shroud to soak the burst damage.

 Strangely enough, necromancer is one of the best counters to necromancer.
 Condition builds have a lot of ways to transfer and cleanse conditions, so it can be a bit like fighting a guardian or elementalist in that there are condition-removal layers to work through before a necromancer can be killed.